JYu1999/hugo-blowfish-blog/content/posts/value-of-progress-report/index.en.md

 But unfortunately, there are not many such people, so it is best to rely on yourself to claim credit.

+In addition, I believe that progress reporting essentially helps us build our resume content.

+If you consistently report progress and document it, you will be able to easily answer questions about what problems you helped the company solve when looking for your next job.

 ### As an "Opportunity to Get Assistance"

 This is one of the most important functions of reporting —— "Avoiding Surprises".